rust-lang/rfcs/text/0000-minimal-target-feature-unsafe.md

 subset of the caller (in the standard sense of "subset" where a set is a subset of itself).

+The compiler must prohibit `[#target_feature]` on safe function in trait definitions and implementations.

+The compiler must prohibit taking a function pointer to a safe function that has `[#target_feature]`.

 (Issues related to inlining and ABI on the boundary where the caller and callee differ in their _set of instruction set extensions_ are out of scope of this RFC, because they already arise from `[#target_feature]` without this